ashafer01/python-datapath/README.md

 A python package for working with dotted and square-bracketed paths on a recursive data structure made of dicts and lists, such as are returned by most JSON and YAML decoders, and other common data interchange formats.

+> [!WARNING]
-_In development_: public API is not stable, support available solely at developer discretion
+> _In development_: public API is not stable, support available solely at developer discretion

 * [Public API Reference Document](REFERENCE.md)
 * Requires Python 3.10+